egberts/egberts.github.io-src/content/articles/bind9-transfer-checklist.md

 Do It Loosely
 =============

-We need to get those transfers going again, so it is time to toss that shackle of restriction.
+To get those transfers going again, it is time to toss that shackle of ACL restriction.

 ```nginx
 zone "egbert.net" IN